8.2: Rifting in the Basin and Range

 Continental rifting (in fact all rifting) occurs when a tectonic plate is subjected to tensional stress, leading to extension and thinning.
 This process is an important part of the Wilson Cycle, a concept that describes the origin and breakup of supercontinents, such as Pangea and Rodinia, throughout geologic time.
 This cycle is directly correlated to the development of plate boundaries (see Plate Tectonics).

 Figure \(\PageIndex{1}\) is a simplified summary of the stages involved in the Wilson Cycle.
 In this image, the first stage of the cycle is continental break up (part A of Figure \(\PageIndex{1}\), which begins with a series of interconnected fault zones and fracture zones that link regions impacted by mantle plumes.
 As the cycle progresses (in part B), rifting has progressed to the point that two regions on either side of the rift are now separated by a narrow sea.
 Fracture zones called "failed rifts" extend away from the sea, and volcanic centers related to the original plume locations persist.
-With progressive changes in plate motiion, extension and tension is converted to convergence and compression (part C).
+With progressive changes in plate motion, extension and tension are converted to convergence and compression (part C).
 This phase results in the buildup of fold-belt mountains in the region that was once the narrow sea.
-With continued geologic change, the cycle of rifting repeats itself anew.
+With continued geologic change, the cycle of rifting begins again (part D), resulting in re-separation.

 When the continental crust experiences rifting, distinctive geological relationships result (Figure \(\PageIndex{2}\)).
 As the crust is stretched, normal faults thin and extend the crust.
-In the upper levels of the crust, this thinning produces sub-parallel belts of uplifted ranges and down-dropped valleys filled with sedimentary rocks.
+In the upper levels of the crust, this thinning produces sub-parallel belts of uplifted ranges and down-dropped rift valleys, or basins.
+Lava flows and other volcanic materials are deposited in these basins, along with river and lake sediments as they fill with sedimentary rocks and volcanic layers.
 Earthquakes occur within the seismic zones of the range bounding faults.
 At the same time, the lower crust stretches and thins in a ductile manner (see Earthquake Mechanics).
-As rifting progresses, rocks in the footwalls of normal faults are uplifted and rotated, exposing geologic features at the surface that might otherwise not be seen.
+As rifting progresses, rocks in the footwalls of normal faults are uplifted and rotated, exposing older geologic features at the surface fault escarpment that might otherwise not be seen.
 As basins in the hanging walls of normal faults drop down, sediment eroded from the uplifted footwalls fills them, preserving a record of uplift and erosion, as well as extension.
-The thinning allows mantle rocks to move closer to the surface, resulting in decompression melting and volcanism throughout the region, and volcanic features are often formed along the normal faults.
+The thinning allows mantle rocks to move closer to the surface, resulting in decompression melting and volcanism throughout the region as magma reaching the surface erupts from volcanoes and fissures along the normal faults.

 There is definitely a lot to interest geologists, ranging from outcrops of older rocks in uplifted footwall ranges, to sedimentary units in the down-dropped basins, as well as rift-controlled volcanism and even earthquakes!